rcrz10/knnAlgorithm/README.md

 # 479-Project-2
-Project of choice in data science
+Project of choice in data science:
+Implementation of K-NN Classification Algorithm for a specific dataset Using C++ and Openmp

 Group members:

-Ada Lovelace adalovelace@csu.fullerton.edu

-Charles Babbage charlesbab@csu.fullerton.edu
+Richard Cruz rcruz99@csu.fullerton.edu

+Myles Isas

+Raymond Esparza